rakenapp/mobx-mc/README.md

     // Remove the company from the data. delete data.company;

-    // First name and last name will be set on the attributes return data;
+    // First name and last name will be set on the attributes.
+Company will not as it's not defined in restAttributes return data;
   }
 }